License GuideSOC 17-2061

 Read more

-Civil engineers must complete continuing education to renew their license.
-Your state board sets the hour requirement and mandates specific topics, usually ethics and state regulations.
-Check your board's renewal notice for exact numbers and deadlines.
+Civil engineers in most states must complete continuing education hours to renew their license.
+Your state board sets the specific hour requirement and may mandate certain topics like ethics or state-specific regulations.
+Check with your state's engineering board for exact numbers and requirements.

 Is This For You